makerGeek/project-page-generator/readme.md

 ## How to use
 1. Edit title and description in dist/data.text
 2. Add images to folder dist/img
+3.
+   * Option 1:

-3. In a terminal do the following:
+    In a terminal do the following:
 ```
 cd project-page-generator/dist
 java -jar Project_page_generator.jar
 ```
+A file named index.html should be created.

+   * Option 2:

+    Windows: double-click generate.bat
+    Linux: make generate.sh executable then double-click generate.sh

     A file named index.html should be created.

 ## More details